Kong/insomnia-docs/docs/insomnia/unit-testing.md

 Insomnia provides a way to test your APIs, all within the Test tab in Documents.
 Organize multiple tests under test suites and run them all at once.

-Unit tests in Insomnia rely on the [Chai framework](https://www.chaijs.com/api/bdd/).
+Unit tests in Insomnia rely on the [Mocha](https://mochajs.org/) framework, and [Chai](https://www.chaijs.com/api/bdd/) for assertions.

 ## Test Suites